egraham96/Portfolio-Update-1/README.md

-# Homework Assignment 2 - Professional Portfolio
+# Homework Assignment 8 - Professional Materials

 ## Your Task:
-This assignment required us to make a Portfolio to showcase current and future completed applications.
-Our website had to be responsive to different screen sizes, had to include working links & pseudoclasses such as hover and working images.
+This assignment required us to revisit the Portfolio we made in Homework Assignment #2 (https://egraham96.github.io/homework-assignment-02/).
+In Homework Assignment #2, we were asked to built a Portfolio that would showcase our completed applications.
+At the time, our website had to be responsive to different screen sizes, had to include working links & pseudoclasses such as hover and working images.
+Since completing Homework Assignment #2, I have learned Javascript, jQuery, jQuery UI, Bootstrap, Node.JS, and Web APIS--these new languages are reflected in the 4 projects I added to the Portfolio.
+I also added screenshots & links to the 4 new projects.
+I added my Resume and links to my GitHub & LinkedIn profile.
+I updated the styling of the page.
+I made the ReadMe for this Portfolio more comprehensive.

 ## Built With:
 * HTML